 Currently, eleven members of the Sainsbury Research Unit (SRU) and Art History and World Art Studies and belong to the Centre, with primary research interests in the visual and material culture of Africa.
 African arts also play a major role in the collections of the Sainsbury Centre, which share the School's home in the Norman Foster-designed Sainsbury Centre building.

 Here is the schedule of speakers for 2022-2023, which involves a mix of online (Zoom) and in-person events.
-Below this you can find a brief profile of the researchers involved in the Centre.
-You will also find details of past visiting speakers.
+Below this you can find a brief profile of the researchers involved in the Centre, as well as details of past visiting speakers.